Eleven-Trading/TradeNote/README.md

 # The project
-## About
+### About
 There are numerous great and very powerful trading journals out there.
 However, I wanted to build a journal for traders who care about data security and privacy but also for individuals that need simplicity and flexibility.

 By creating and sharing TradeNote as an open source project, I hope to help other days traders like myself store, discover and recollect trade patterns so they can become and remain consistent and profitable traders.

 ![dashboard](https://f003.backblazeb2.com/file/7ak-public/tradenote/TradeNote-Dashboard.png "Dashboard")

-## Dicsussions and Feeback
-For support or feedback, feel free to join our [Discord](https://discord.gg/ZbHekKYb85 "Discord"), or create an issue on this repository.

-## Built with
-The TradeNote website runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.

-## Note
+### Supported trades
+#### Day trades
-This project arose from a personal need and as such is most widely used (and tested) for intraday trades and using TradeZero Broker.
-However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.
+This project arose from a personal need and as such is most widely used (and tested) for intraday stock trades (using TradeZero Broker).

+#### Swing trades
+Importing swing trades is currently in alpha phase and being tested.
+You can use the alpha version if you want to test and import swing trades or wait for the stable version that will shortly be available.

+### Supported Assets.
+Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in TradeNote: Stocks, Futures, Options and Forex.

 ### Supported Brokers
 Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote..